-Subject ELEMENTY ARTETERAPII Subject - ART THERAPY WORKSHOP Unit of AWF Zakład Tańca / Department of Dance Teacher's name Paulina Wycichowska, MA ECTS points 4 Number of hours 15 Methods of estimation The knowledge is presented in a form of workshops: practical experiments involving individual and group work.
+Subject - ELEMENTY ARTETERAPII ART THERAPY WORKSHOP Unit of AWF Zakład Tańca / Department of Dance Teacher's name Paulina Wycichowska, MA ECTS points 4 Number of hours 15 Methods of estimation The knowledge is presented in a form of workshops: practical experiments involving individual and group work.
 Effects/results of education Art Therapy Workshop is designed to provide a student with basic experience of various techniques of art therapy.
 The aim of the subject is to prepare a student for creative and collaborative work through experience of music and visual arts.
-Topics of the classes Main topics of study: Introduction to art therapy: art as a means of maintaining wellbeing.
-Concept of creativity, its measurement and development.
-Strategies of stress management.
-Introduction to creative writing.
-Introduction to music therapy.
-Introduction to drawing, painting & collage therapy.
-Introduction to photography therapy.
-Exercises: Reflection on concepts: "Art" and "Artist".
-Training creativity: associations, metaphore, convergent and divergent thinking, lateral thinking.
-Creating works involving music, drawing, painting, collage and photography.
-Reflection on the works.
-Recommended literature Rubin Judith A., Introduction to Art Therapy: Sources and Resources Routledge 2010.
+Topics of the classes Main topics of study: - Introduction to art therapy: art as a means of maintaining wellbeing. - Concept of creativity, its measurement and development. - Strategies of stress management. - Introduction to creative writing. - Introduction to music therapy. - Introduction to drawing, painting & collage therapy. - Introduction to photography therapy.
+Exercises: - Reflection on concepts: "Art" and "Artist". - Training creativity: associations, metaphore, convergent and divergent thinking, lateral thinking. - Creating works involving music, drawing, painting, collage and photography. - Reflection on the works.
+Recommended literature Rubin Judith A., Introduction to Art Therapy: Sources and Resources, Routledge 2010.
 Malchiodi Cathy A., Handbook of Art Therapy, Guilford Press 2003.

 Subject - ELEMENTY TERAPII TAŃCEM - WPROWADZENIE DANCE THERAPY ELEMENTS - INTRODUCTION Unit of AWF Zakład Tańca / Department of Dance Teacher's name Paulina Wycichowska, MA, Justyna Torłop-Bajew, MA ECTS points 4 Number of hours 15 Methods of estimation The knowledge is presented in a form of workshop of practical experiments involving individual and group work.
 Effects/results of education Dance Therapy Elements subject is designed to provide a student with basic experience of various techniques of dance therapy.
 The aim of the subject is to prepare a student for creative and collaborative work through experience of dance therapy elements in workshop.
 Topics of the classes Main topics of study: Introduction to dance therapy: concept of "dance".
 Potential effects of dance therapy.
 The healing and developmental assets of dance therapy.
 Introduction to dance therapy LMA - Laban Movement Analysis System.
 Introduction to dance therapy - important influences: Irmgard Bartnieff, Mary Chace, Anna Halprin.
 Exercises: Laban - Bartenieff Movement Fundamentals.
 Exploring body, shape, space and dynamics movement structures Mirroring and synchronised movement.
 Reflection on the processes.
 Recommended literature Bartenieff Irmgard, Body Movement - Coping With Environment, Routledge 1980.
-Dance Movement Therapy: Theory and Practice, edited by Helen Payne, Routledge 1992. ruyne, Noulleuge 1992.
+Dance Movement Therapy: Theory and Practice, edited by Helen Payne, Routledge 1992.

-Subject YOGA
+YOGA

 THE BREATH IN CONNECTION WITH PERFORMED ASANAS.

-Unit of AWF Zakład Tańca / Department of Dance
+Zakład Tańca / Department of Dance

-Teacher's name Andrzej Adamczak
+Andrzej Adamczak

-ECTS points 4
+4

-Number of hours 15
+15

-1. Introduction to yoga,

-2. Concentration on the breath in connection with performed
+Introduction to yoga, Concentration on the breath in connection with performed asanas.
+How to use muscles in yoga positions.

-Methods of estimation asanas.

-3. How to use muscles in yoga positions.

-1. Student knows the basics of yoga's asana.

-Effects/results of 2.
-Student knows how to use the breath when correctly performing
+Student knows the basics of yoga's asana.
+Student knows how to use the breath when correctly performing asanas.
+Student can perform strengthening and stretching exercises.

-education asanas.

-3. Student can perform strengthening and stretching exercises.

-1. Teaching selected asanas.
+Teaching selected asanas.

-Topics of the classes 2.
 Using the breath correctly.

-3. Teaching the exact exercise of individual asanas.
+Teaching the exact exercise of individual asanas.